• Skip to primary navigation

 Step-by-Step Microwave Instructions

-Step One: Mix all the ingredients together, place in a microwave-safe dish
+Step One: Mix all the ingredients, place in a microwave-safe dish

 Step Two: Place the dish in the microwave and cook for 2 - 3 minutes, stirring after the first minute.
 Keep checking at one-minute intervals and continue cooking until the artichoke dip is hot and bubbling.